awesomemotive/wp101plugin/readme.txt

 2. The configuration interface, where you can enter your API key, hide videos from the list, or even add your own custom videos.

 == Changelog ==
+= 4.1 =
+* We’ve added videos for the MailPoet plugin, provided that plugin is installed and activated.

 = 4.0.2 =
 * Return the ‘plugin_action_links_’ filter argument in all cases.
 Previously, it was only returned if the authorization check succeeded, causing errors in some edge-cases.